-What about Liability Coverage?
+What About Liability Coverage?

-If you have car insurance and drive another’s vehicle, it’s common for liability insurance to pay for claims that occur in vehicles you don’t own up to the policy limits.
+If you have car insurance and drive someone else’s vehicle, it’s common for liability insurance to pay for claims that occur in vehicles you don’t own up to the policy limits.
 If you have standard insurance, then your liability insurance will usually protect you to a certain extent if you get into an accident in an uninsured borrowed car, or if the driver of the other vehicle attempts to sue you.

 If you’re not personally insured and borrow a vehicle that has liability coverage, you might be covered under their policy if you’re temporarily driving the vehicle with permission.